tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 results_proposal extension in the ServerHello MUST be omitted.

-The results_request extension in the ClientHello indicates what verifiers the client trusts as issuers of results for the server.
-With the results_request extension in the EncryptedExtensions, the server indicates the identity of the verifier who issued the results carried in the Certificate message sent by the server.
+The results_request extension in the ClientHello indicates what verifiers the client trusts as issuers of attestation results for the server.
+With the results_request extension in the EncryptedExtensions, the server indicates the identity of the verifier who issued the attestation results carried in the Certificate message sent by the server.
 The verifier identity in the results_request extension MUST contain a single value selected from the results_request extension in the ClientHello.

 # Background-Check Model Examples